PIYUSH9090/Docker/README.md

 2) Then you have to build the image for your container with this command(location of terminal is that folder which contain all this 6 files) .. $ sudo docker build -t objectdetection(imagename) .

-3) It will take some time(keep patient), After complete the process you have to make container and login to the container with only 1 command  which is .. $ sudo docker -it --entrypoint=/bin/bash objectdetection(imagename)
+3) It will take some time(keep patient), After complete the process you have to make container and login to the container with only 1 command  which is .. $ sudo docker run -it --entrypoint=/bin/bash objectdetection(imagename)

 4) Then it will take you into the container so you will see like that .. root@(container id):/app#